by Candy Lee, ETA ’15-’16

 I nodded silently, speechless, because this was the first time I saw my mom cry.

 That summer, I saw Korea for the first time.
 It was strange how out of place I felt, even if I looked like I fit right in.
-It wouldn’t be until I opened my mouth and English poured out that people realized I was a gyopo2.
+It wouldn’t be until I opened my mouth and English poured out that people realized I was a gyopo[2.
+Definitions vary; broadly speaking, an ethnic Korean who has lived the majority of his life in another country].
 I was confused at how “un-Korean” I felt.
 In America everyone identified me as Korean, but in Korea I was too American to fully belong.

 This year, I’ve often wondered what my life would have been like if my parents had never gotten on the plane to California.
 I would have grown up in Korea, never speaking English as I do now.
-I would’ve attended hagwon3 after school and would’ve spent my free time going to the noraebang4 or PC bang5 with my friends after school.
+I would’ve attended hagwon[3.
+Cram school; many Korean students attend these academies after school for supplementary education] after school and would’ve spent my free time going to the noraebang[4.
+Karaoke/singing room] or PC bang[5.
+Computer room] with my friends after school.
 Maybe I would have been like my host sister and fan-girled over K-pop bands.
 It would have been a different life.
 I would be able to talk to my relatives perfectly, with no language barriers.
-I would see my aunts and uncles during Chuseok6.
+I would see my aunts and uncles during Chuseok[6.
+A traditional Korean holiday celebrated on the 15th day of the 8th month of the lunar calendar].
 Maybe I would have bought gifts for my younger cousins.
 I wouldn’t feel this pressure to call my grandma because I would have grown up knowing her.

 In the end, it’s all a fantasy.
 My parents made their choice a long time ago.
 The only regrets we have are being far from the family we left behind.
 My parents left behind their loved ones; Cindy and I never had a chance to know them.
 That’s why I came back here, why I sought out this chance for myself to know the people that would have been in my life if I stayed.